 - •

-Ferry companies from Athens (All Ports) to Kythnos
+Ferry companies from Athens to Kythnos

-Athens (All Ports) to Kythnos ferry schedule
+Athens to Kythnos ferry schedule

-When you book your ferry tickets for the Athens (All Ports) to Kythnos route with Ferryscanner, you’ll see the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to make sure you find the best choice for your trip.
+When you book your ferry tickets for the Athens to Kythnos route with Ferryscanner, you’ll see the Recommended option, which is calculated using an algorithm that considers factors like direct routes, speed, e-ticket availability, and arrival times to make sure you find the best choice for your trip.

-Shortest ferry ride from Athens (All Ports) to Kythnos
+Shortest ferry ride from Athens to Kythnos

-Yes, a day trip from Athens (All Ports) to Kythnos is possible.
+Yes, a day trip from Athens to Kythnos is possible.
 The fastest ferry trip takes just 1h 10min and departs from the Lavrio port, which will give you enough time to explore and get back the same day.
 Use our ferry search and booking system to book tickets for both directions and plan your schedule.
-Check the first and last ferry from Kythnos to Athens (All Ports) for detailed roundtrip schedules.
+Check the first and last ferry from Kythnos to Athens for detailed roundtrip schedules.

 No, unfortunately there are no night ferries available on the Athens (All Ports) to Kythnos route.
 However, you will find daytime sailing options to help you reach your destination safely and comfortably.